 Whether you decide to handle portions of the furnace's maintenance yourself or trust it all to the skills of a professional, there are still upkeep tasks to be accomplished once the initial inspection is complete.
 This is especially true of furnace filters.
 The furnace's filter was likely replaced when it was last inspected, but it should be replaced every month (unless otherwise instructed by the manufacturer of the furnace).
 Changing the filter prolongs the life of your furnace and can save you 5-15 percent on your energy bill.
 Set a date on the calendar exactly one month after the cleaning to easily remember when the filter should be changed.
 Some homeowners also find it easier to simply replace the filter on the first day of every month.

-In addition to the filter, you should keep the area around the furnace is kept clean and free of obstructions.
+In addition to the filter, you should keep the area around the furnace clean and free of obstructions.
 This allows the furnace to run properly and avoid potential damage to the unit or its performance.
+We actually just answered an emergency call for a furnace in Oakville where this was the issue, it happens, but don't let it happen to you!

 If you have any questions or want some additional help to service your furnace this season, contact us anytime.